 When the family asked for my help, I was working full-time in marketing communication applying my two college degrees and my interests in psychology, communication and media.
 And although the abrupt work and life change was completely against my will; today, I believe it was divine intervention to put me on my true career path.

-When we sold the business after successfully increasing profits 200% year-over-year, I had the option to get back on my original career path or to focus on what I’d learned in business.
+When we sold the business after successfully increasing profits 200% year-over-year, I had the option to get back on my original career path in marketing or to focus on what I’d learned in the business.
 It was then that I made a conscious decision to go into Human Resources.
 I chose to work in the area of the business where I could use my business acumen, work experience and education to directly influence:

-- the way talent was attracted, hired and deployed,
+- the way TALENT was attracted, hired and deployed,

 - how managers and leaders were trained to enable their people to be productive and engaged in their careers and,

-- ultimately help them all align their responsibilities to the company's business strategy in order to enable it to be profitable.
+- ultimately help them all align their job responsibilities to the company's business strategy in order to enable it to be profitable.

 So, that’s what I did.
 And I have been helping talented people ever since.

 “The reality of life is that your perceptions – right or wrong – influence everything else you do.
 When you get a proper perspective of your perceptions, you may be surprised how many other things fall into place.”